Helping Neighbors LNK

 If you see I.C.E.
 (Immigration & Customs Enforcement) in the community, make a credible report below.
 The Helping Neighbors LNK team will verify the information and share updates with local nonprofits, community centers, and partners.
 Serious inquiries only.

-Help if you are Detained:
+Help if you are Detained

-Search the Online Detainee Locator System [Locator.ice.gov]
+• Search the Online Detainee Locator System [Locator.ice.gov] 🌐

 • Enter the persons A# or USCIS # and Country of Birth

-• If they don't have a A# or USCIS # they can be searched by their biographic data
+• If they don't have a A# or USCIS # they can be searched by their biographic data.

-• Cannot search for minors under 18.
+• You cannot search for minors under 18.

 • Initial updates are not made until at least 48 hours after the arrest.

-If you or a loved one are in ICE custody in Nebraska or Southwest Iowa, you can contact CIRA’s Detainee Assistance Hotline to be screened for eligibility to have an immigration bond set and possible defense against removal.
+• f you or a loved one are in ICE custody in Nebraska or Southwest Iowa, you can contact CIRA’s Detainee Assistance Hotline to be screened for eligibility to have an immigration bond set and possible defense against removal.

 • By Phone (402) 884-0876